C-Undritz/Pattern-Spiel/TESTING.md

 This meant that the generatePlayerGrid() being triggered by the timer was repeated being invoked and therefore repeatedly generated.
 This meant that the user was not able to add colours.
-* *Fix: Bim_Alumni informed me that the setInterval() method needed to be declared as a variable so that when there is a variable to declare with the clearInterval() method and stop the timer completely.
+* *Fix: Bim_Alumni informed me that the setInterval() method needed to be declared as a variable so that when there is a variable to declare with the clearInterval() method and stop the timer completely.*

-### responsive design on the score column.
+### Responsive design on the score column.
 * It was required that the score column is not show on any device 768px width and below and instead the user accesses the score and main menu from a button that would appear at the top of the screen.  to do this bootstrap display property was used